gdongmei/gdongmei.github.io/_pages/about.md

 **Dongmei Gao**, Fabian Fagerholm

 <!--[**Project**](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=2vPNs3EAAAAJ&citation_for_view=2vPNs3EAAAAJ:d1gkVwhDpl0C) <strong><span class='show_paper_citations' data='2vPNs3EAAAAJ:d1gkVwhDpl0C'></span></strong>-->
-- Understand end-user developers’ episodic experience when they are using a low-code platform
+- Understands end-user developers’ episodic experience when they are using a low-code platform
-- Provide guidance on how episodic experience can be measured
+- Provides guidance on how episodic experience can be measured
 - Illustrates the design of questionnaire-based experience assessment in the context of development
 - Identifies the importance of separating personal experience from assessment of tasks and tools
 </div>